 Cost: Low.
 Mention in Cardiff or London that you can get a three-course homecooked meal in a beautiful rural pub for £16 and you would be laughed at.
 But it’s true.

-Opening hours: 7-11pm Wed-Sat (bar) as well as 7-9pm Saturday for dinner and noon-2pm for Sunday lunch.
+Opening hours: 7-10pm Wed, Fri & Sat (bar) as well as 7-9pm Saturday for dinner (there’s a once-monthly pizza night, mmm)

 Address/telephone number: Cwmdu, Llandeilo, Carmarthenshire SA19 7DY; 01558-685156